 Verified Parent Information Form (Form 7).

-Either DCS or the prospective adoptive parent must complete a Verified Parent Information form, Form 7, and provide the completed form to the juvenile court clerk no later than 10 days before the adoption hearing.
+Either DCS or the prospective adoptive parent must complete a Verified Parent Information form, Form 7, and file the completed form with the juvenile court clerk, under seal, in the adoption case, no later than 10 days before the adoption hearing.
 DCS must complete the form if the child is dependent.
 Otherwise, the prospective adoptive parent must complete the form.

 Form 7 must include: